wjdgurrj/wjdgurrj/README.md

 ### Hi there 👋

+🌱 I’m currently learning CS in CAU.

+🌱 I’m really interested in developer so,

+🌱 wanna get lots of knowledge of Front/Backend developement.

+🌱 And to do that, I AM MAKE A GREAT EFFORT !!

 ![Kinetic27's github stats](https://github-readme-stats.vercel.app/api?username=wjdgurrj&show_icons=true)
 <!--
 **wjdgurrj/wjdgurrj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.